-In a large bowl, place the all purpose flour, xanthan gum, cornstarch, baking soda, salt, and granulated sugar, and whisk to combine well.
-Add the brown sugar, and whisk to combine again, working out any lumps.
-Add the oats and stir to combine.
-Create a well in the center of the dry ingredients and add the butter, peanut butter, egg and egg yolk and vanilla, mixing to combine after each addition.
-The cookie dough should be thick.
-Add the chocolate chips tossed with cornstarch, and mix until the chips are evenly distributed throughout the cookie dough.
+In a large bowl, place the oat flour, cornstarch, oats, baking soda, salt, and granulated sugar, and whisk to combine well.
+Add the brown sugar, and mix to combine, working out any lumps.
+Create a well in the center of the dry ingredients and add the butter, peanut butter, egg and egg yolk, and vanilla, and mix to combine.
+The dough will be very thick, but just keep mixing and it will come together.
+It helps to press the dough down with the underside of the spoon sometimes while mixing.
+Add most of the chocolate chips and mix until the chips are evenly distributed throughout the cookie dough.

-Once the dough has chilled, place in the center of the preheated oven and bake for 8 minutes, or just until the balls of dough have melted and spread and the cookies are just beginning to brown around the edges.
+Place the baking sheets, one at a time, with the chilled dough on them, in the center of the preheated oven and bake for 10 minutes, or just until the balls of dough have melted and spread and the cookies are just beginning to brown around the edges.
 Some may even be slightly wet toward the center.
-Be careful not to overbake.
+Be careful not to overbake them.
 Remove from the oven and allow to cool for at least 10 minutes on the baking sheet or until firm.

 Original recipe posted in 2014.
 Recipe adapted to be made without any rice flour or other all purpose gluten free flour blend.